QMagen/PyQMagen/README.md

 ## Installation

-If the user is new to Python, then it is strongly recommended to use *anaconda* or *miniconda* to configure your environment.
+If the user is new to Python, we strongly recommended to use *anaconda* or *miniconda* to configure your environment.
 They can be found
 [here](https://www.anaconda.com/).